Christy Maalouf: Senior

-On 24 August 2021, Maalouf made her senior international debut for Lebanon on 24 August 2021, as a starter in a 0–0 draw against Tunisia in the 2021 Arab Women's Cup.
+Maalouf made her senior international debut for Lebanon on 24 August 2021, as a starter in a 0–0 draw against Tunisia in the 2021 Arab Women's Cup.
 She scored her first goal on 30 August, in a 5–1 win against Sudan.
 Maalouf scored three goals in two friendly games against Syria, on 12 and 14 August 2022, including a brace in the second game.
-She took part in the 2022 WAFF Women's Championship; she helped her side finish runners-up, scoring twice against Palestine and Syria.
+She took part in the 2022 WAFF Women's Championship; Lebanon finished as runners-up, with Maalouf scoring twice against Palestine and Syria.

 With her goal against Indonesia in a 5–0 win at the 2024 AFC Women's Olympic Qualifying Tournament, on 8 April 2023, Maalouf reached Sara Bakri's national-team record of seven goals for Lebanon.
 She surpassed the record on 18 July 2023 – aged – scoring a goal in a 5–0 win against Palestine.
 The record was broken two months later, on 30 September, when Lili Iskandar scored her ninth international goal.

 She was called up to the 2024 WAFF Women's Championship, scoring two goals against Guam and Saudi Arabia.
 On 16 July 2025, Maalouf scored a hat-trick against Iran in a 3–1 win – Lebanon's first – in the 2026 Asian Cup qualifiers, bringing her tally to 17 goals and reclaiming her spot as Lebanon's all-time top scorer.
 It was also Lebanon's first ever hat-trick in an Asian Cup qualifier.